Homework for this week…

 As we launch this project, your child will be utilizing STEAM to design, create, bundle and share kindness.
 We have created specific outreach projects for each grade level.
 Please be on the lookout for further information from your child’s teacher about the specific project details that each grade level will be utilizing.
 As we share ways that your child and our community can practice random acts of kindness, we encourage your family to join us and find ways to be kind and to think about others.

 As a final note, safety is our number one priority.
 As your child works on various projects throughout December, there will be opportunities to pass along simple messages and small tokens of kindness within our community.
 Because we care about the safety of every East Side student, we ask that you please participate with your child if you would like to volunteer outside of school to pass along a simple message whether in your neighborhood, at a local coffee shop, or at your favorite retail shop.
 Together, we hope to spread kindness and develop new habits to be more kind and thoughtful of each other.

 Thank you for joining us to spread kindness,

 Red Ribbon Week!
 Please check the handout for the daily events!

 Reading- We will continue our non-fiction unit by working on “grasping the main idea in a non-fiction text” and teaching others about our nonfiction topics.

-Writing- We will continue our nonfiction “expert” topics, and will learn different writing strategies to use for nonfiction writing (pros and cons, comparing and contrasting, boxes and bullets, etc).
-Our first draft is completed and we will begin publishing.
-Last week we researched a new topic at the Media Center.
-We will begin writing on that topic Thursday!
+Writing- We will continue our nonfiction animal topics, and will learn different writing strategies to use for nonfiction writing (pros and cons, comparing and contrasting, boxes and bullets, etc).
+We are working on our first draft and we will begin publishing next week.

 Math- We are learning the commutative property, associative property, and the distributive property of multiplication.